Equinoxtic/percentage-yield-converter/README.md

-# A Yield Percentage Converter made in C
+# A Yield Percentage Calculator made in C

 References: